arisenual/arisen-ual-reactjs-renderer/examples/README.md

 # Basic Example App for UAL with ReactJS

-This example demonstrates an implementation of the [Universal Authenticator Library Renderer for ReactJS](https://github.com/EOSIO/ual-reactjs-renderer) in a simple EOS transfer DAPP.
-It uses the [UAL for Scatter Authenticator](https://github.com/EOSIO/ual-scatter) and [UAL for Ledger Authenticator](https://github.com/EOSIO/ual-ledger) authenticators.
+This example demonstrates an implementation of the [Universal Authenticator Library Renderer for ReactJS](https://github.com/EOSIO/@arisenual/reactjs-renderer) in a simple EOS transfer DAPP.
+It uses the [UAL for PeepsID Authenticator](https://github.com/EOSIO/@arisenual/peepsid-desktop) and [UAL for Ledger Authenticator](https://github.com/EOSIO/@arisenual/ledger) authenticators.

 ![EOSIO Labs](https://img.shields.io/badge/EOSIO-Labs-5cb3ff.svg)